jberkenbilt/qfs/README.md

   * If the repository doesn't have a copy of the site's database, treat it as empty.
   * If the repository doesn't have a copy of the site's filter, check locally.
 If there is no local filter either, then treat the filter as one that excludes everything, which means only the `.qfs/filters` directory will be included.
-This behavior is for bootstrapping.
 * Perform conflict checking.
-Note that if files were extracted from the tar file, most of the local files will already have their desired end states.
 * If `-n` was given, stop.
-* If there were any conflicts, offer to abort or override.
+* If there were any conflicts, offer to abort or override; otherwise, get confirmation
-* Apply changes by downloading from the repository using the same steps as above.
+* Apply changes by downloading from the repository.
 Keep the local (in-memory) copy of the repository's copy of the site's database in sync so that it is updated with only the changes that were pulled.
-  * A key point here is that, if a site tar was used, many (or even all) of the differences will already have been applied.
-There may be changes pushed from other sites (or even the same remote site) that also need to be applied, though pushing from one site with a site tar and then pushing from the same site without a site-tar is likely to result in false positives with conflict checking.
+  * Recursively remove anything marked `rm`
+  * For each added or changed file
+    * If the old file already has the correct modification time, or if it is a link that already has the right target, leave it alone and don't download the remote file.
+    * Otherwise, make sure it is writable by temporarily overriding it permissions for the duration of the write.
+      * Note: in the initial implementation, if the directory is not writable, it will be an error.
+        The user can change the permissions and rerun pull, at which point pull will restore the correct permissions.
+It would be possible to explicitly check/add write permissions to the parent directory (like rsync does).
+This could be added if the functionality is important.
+  * For each changed or added link, delete the old link.
+  * Apply changes to permissions.
 * Write the updated repository's site database to `.qfs/db/$site.tmp` and uploaded it to the repository as `.qfs/db/$site`.
 This makes it safe to do multiple pulls on a site without doing any intervening pushes.
-* Move `.qfs/db/repo.tmp` to `.qfs/db/repo`
+* Move `.qfs/db/repo.tmp` to `.qfs/db/repo`, which updates our local copy of the repository state.
 * Remove `.qfs/push`.
 We leave `.qfs/pull` and `.qfs/db/$site.tmp` in place for future reference.

 ### Working with individual files

-Using the `qfs list` and `qfs get` commands, it is possible to view and retrieve old versions of files.
+Using the `qfs list-versions` and `qfs get` commands, it is possible to view and retrieve old versions of files.
 By using bucket versioning with suitable life cycle rules, we can have a rich version history for every file much as would be the case with something like Dropbox.

-There is facility for manually pushing a single file to a repository.
+There is no facility for manually pushing a single file to a repository.
 This would be hard to do while keeping databases in sync and avoiding drift.
 If things need to be restored, fix the files locally and then run a push.

 ### Migration From S3 Sync